Fed Farmers says water pollution criticism unfair

 He says farmers have taken responsibility for their poor practices in the past and need to be given a chance to change their ways.

 The Environmental Defence Society says the Government needs to act on recommendations from the Land and Water Forum that would put limits on intensive farming.

 Dr Joy has been attacked by critics from the Prime Minister down for his internationally reported views on the harm that intensive land use, especially dairy farming, is causing.

 But he says the declining quality of New Zealand's waterways is an economic issue rather than an environmental one, because it's undermining the clean green image that the country is trading on.

 He says the degradation of waterways will cause the real damage to New Zealand's reputation if nothing is done to reverse it.

 Dr Joy says industry bodies with vested interests in agricultural intensification are intentionally suggesting scientists aren't sure how much damage it is causing.

 He compared their actions to tobacco companies suggesting scientists don't know if cigarettes damage people's health.

-Next story in National: NZ to introduce royal succession legislation next year
+Next story in New Zealand: NZ to introduce royal succession legislation next year

 Copyright © 2012, Radio New Zealand